12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 DFCS defines a child as an individual who has not yet attained 18 years of age.
 DFCS does not claim Title IV-E Adoption Assistance for children 18-21 years old.
 DFCS provides adoption assistance benefits to youth age 18-21 that meet the required eligibility criteria using state funds (see policy 12.10 Adoption Assistance: Adoption Assistance - After Age 18). |

-DFCS shall make a state-funded adoption assistance eligibility determination using the following eligibility criteria:
+DFCS will make a state-funded adoption assistance eligibility determination using the following eligibility criteria:

 -